PacoVu/havenondemand-android/README.md

 ----
 **Function GetRequest**

-    void GetRequest(Map<String,Object> params, String iodApp, REQ_MODE mode)
+    void GetRequest(Map<String,Object> params, String hodApp, REQ_MODE mode)

 *Description:*

-* Sends a GET request to an IDOL OnDemand API.
+* Sends a HTTP GET request to call a Haven OnDemand API.

 *Parameters:*

-* params: a HashMap object containing key/value pair parameters to be sent to an IDOL OnDemand API, where the keys are the parameters of an IDOL OnDemand API.
+* params: a HashMap object containing key/value pair parameters to be sent to a Haven OnDemand API, where the keys are the parameters of that API.

 >Note: